 Driver's Instruction Permit

 You must submit a valid test score sheet or current permit, and two forms of proper identification.
 If you are replacing a lost or stolen permit, a vision test will be required.
-Applicants under 18 years of age must have the application signed or notarized by a parent or guardian.

 An instruction permit is valid for two years from the date of application.

+New Graduated Driver Licensing (GDL) Law: As of January 1, 2015, if you are under 18 at the time of the road test for the provisional license, you must present a certificate of enrollment from an approved driver education course that indicates you have completed the classroom part of your training and submit a supervised driving log to the driver exam staff.
 When practicing with a permit, you must be accompanied by a licensed adult driver.
 If you are under 18, the supervising driver must be 21 years of age or older.
 If you are 18 or older, the supervising driver must be an adult of 18 years of age or older.

 Driver's License Duplicate/Replacement

 Proof of Identity must be submitted when there is a change of any kind.
 A vision test is not required.
 Applicants under 18 years of age must have the application signed by a parent or guardian.

 You must submit your current driver's license.
 A vision test and photo will be required.
 Applicants under 18 years of age must have their application signed by their parent or guardian.
 We cannot transfer an out of state driver's license to Minnesota without additional testing.
 See New Residents